This is an open letter to our community about our recommitment to DEI and why it’s more important than ever.

 Let’s start with the facts: In response to the murder of George Floyd Target launched Racial Equity Action and Change (REACH) in 2021 and pledged to invest $2 billion in Black-owned businesses by the end of 2025.
 In the following years, the retailer continued to make financial pledges to Communities of Color.
 Although we couldn’t substantiate Target’s total contribution to date, in January of 2025 the retailer announced they’d be rolling back all of its DEI programs, including REACH.

-Target stores have a large presence in urban areas, which is one of the reasons why Black Americans make up roughly 8.9% of consumer spending at Target.
+Target stores have a large presence in urban areas, which is one of the reasons why Black Americans made up roughly 8.9% of consumer spending at Target.
 This is also why it made sense for Target to collaborate with more urban communities and center their needs.
-Recently our Editor-in-Chief spoke to the the Target boycotts and how it’s impacting our community.

 Public reaction to the DEI rollbacks have been swift.
-A recent survey found that 68% of consumers believe companies should uphold their DEI initiatives, and 56% say they are less likely to support brands that backtrack on diversity commitments.
 Yet, despite public demand, many corporations are choosing profit over people.
 We refuse to follow suit, this is our recommitment to DEI.

 Why We’re Doubling Down on DEI